Discover more from Timeless & Timely

 Touching these documents, knowing that the hands of the authors had once touched them, sent a figurative electric shock through me.
 For just a moment, I was connected to these giants of industry and politics.

-Above all else, great leaders understand the power of personal communication and know how attention at the individual level creates a sense of connection — and more importantly, a sense of loyalty.
+Above all else, great leaders understand the power of personal communication and know that attention at the individual level creates a sense of connection — and more importantly, a sense of loyalty.

 For the moment, I’d like to reflect on the future of mailed correspondence.
 Specifically on the fate of the U.S. Postal Service.